- In Victoria, bodily remains are interred in perpetuity.

 Step 5: Record keeping

-Cemetery trusts are required to fulfil prescribed record keeping requirements relating to rights of interment, interments and places of interment.
+Cemetery trusts are required to fulfill prescribed record keeping requirements relating to rights of interment, interments and places of interment.